Back to Diseases & Conditions

 The association of stress with Crohn’s disease is controversial, but many people who have the disease report symptom flares during high-stress periods.
 If you have trouble managing stress, try one of these strategies:

 Many people with digestive disorders have used some form of complementary and alternative medicine.
-However, there are few well-designed studies of the safety and effectiveness of complementary and alternative medicine.
+However, there are few well-designed studies of the safety and effectiveness of these treatments.

-Researchers suspect that adding more of the beneficial bacteria (probiotics) that are normally found in the digestive tract might help combat IBD.
-Although research is limited, there is some evidence that adding probiotics along with other medications may be helpful, but this has not been proved.
+Researchers suspect that adding more of the beneficial bacteria that are typically found in the digestive tract might help combat IBD.
+These bacteria are called probiotics.
+Although research is limited, there is some evidence that adding probiotics along with taking medicines may be helpful.

 IBD doesn’t just affect you physically — it takes an emotional toll as well.
 If signs and symptoms are severe, your life may revolve around a constant need to run to the toilet.
-Even if your symptoms are mild, it can be difficult to be out in public.
+Even if your symptoms are mild, you may find it difficult to be out in public.
 All of these factors can alter your life and may lead to depression.
 Here are some things you can do:

-Although living with IBD can be discouraging, research is ongoing, and the outlook is improving.
+Although you may feel discouraged about living with IBD, research is ongoing, and the outlook is improving.

-Symptoms of inflammatory bowel disease may first prompt a visit to your primary health care provider.
-However, you may then be referred to a doctor who specializes in treating digestive disorders (gastroenterologist).
+Symptoms of inflammatory bowel disease may first prompt a visit to your main healthcare team.
+However, you may then be referred to a professional who specializes in treating digestive disorders, called a gastroenterologist.

 Because appointments can be brief, and there’s often a lot of information to discuss, it’s a good idea to be well prepared.
-Here’s some information to help you get ready and what to expect from your provider.
+Here’s some information to help you get ready and what to expect at your visit.

 What you can do